danidiaz/really-small-backpack-example/lesson5-abstract-typeclasses/README.md

 (Note that, previously, we have required our abstract datatypes to implement some externally defined typeclasses like `Monoid` or `Show`.
-But so far we haven't written an abstract typeclass which will be given a concrete "implementation" later.)
+But so far we haven't written an abstract typeclass which will be given a concrete definition later.)

 A motivating example: imagine that we want to abstract over a `Map` container using Backpack.
 Sometimes we will want an [ordered